DannyBoyNYC/6-D3-radar-chart/readme.md

 }
 ```

-Switching back in our chart.js file, we'll want to grab our tooltip element to reference later, and also make a `<path>` element to highlight the hovered over day.
+Select the tooltip element to reference later, and make a `<path>` element to highlight the hovered over day:

 ```js
 const tooltip = d3.select("#tooltip");